Spectral analysis on standard locally homogeneous spaces: Consequences of conditions (A) and (B) on representations of and

 If $X_{\Gamma}$ is compact, then the integral \eqref{eqn:L2-Gamma-L-decomp} is a Hilbert direct sum by a result of Gelfand--Piatetski-Schapiro (see \eg \cite[Ch.\,IV, \S\,3.1]{war72}), and accordingly the inversion formula in \eqref{eqn:f-Ttheta} is a discrete sum.
 Therefore the measure $\dd\mu$ is supported on a countable subset of $\Hom_{\C\text{-}\mathrm{alg}}(\D_G(X),\C)$. \end{proof}

-\section{Consequences of conditions (A) and~(B) on representations of $G$ and~$L$}
+\chapter{Consequences of conditions (A) and~(B) on representations of $G$ and~$L$}

-In this section we analyze infinite-dimensional representations realized on function spaces on a reductive homogeneous space $X=G/H$ on which a proper subgroup $L$ of~$G$ acts spherically.
+In this chapter we analyze infinite-dimensional representations realized on function spaces on a reductive homogeneous space $X=G/H$ on which a proper subgroup $L$ of~$G$ acts spherically.
 The results do not involve any discrete group~$\Gamma$.
 Under conditions (A) and~(B) of Section~\ref{subsec:cond-Tf-A-B}, we establish some relations between infinite-dimensional representations of $G$ and of~$L$ (Proposition~\ref{prop:condA} and Theorem~\ref{thm:condB}).
-We shall use these results in Section~\ref{sec:transfer-Gamma-type-I-II} to prove Theorem~\ref{thm:transfer-spec}, a key tool from which we shall derive Theorems \ref{thm:mainII} and~\ref{thm:GxG}.(3) in Section~\ref{sec:proof-mainII}, and Theorem~\ref{thm:Specd-lambda} in Section~\ref{sec:proof-Specd-lambda}.
+We shall use these results in Chapter~\ref{sec:transfer-Gamma-type-I-II} to prove Theorem~\ref{thm:transfer-spec}, a key tool from which we shall derive Theorems \ref{thm:mainII} and~\ref{thm:GxG}.(3) in Chapter~\ref{sec:proof-mainII}, and Theorem~\ref{thm:Specd-lambda} in Chapter~\ref{sec:proof-Specd-lambda}.

-\subsection{A consequence of condition~(A) in a real spherical setting}
+\section{A consequence of condition~(A) in a real spherical setting}

 Condition~(A) (see Definition~\ref{def:cond-A-B}) controls the smallest $G$-module containing a given irreducible module of the subgroup~$L$.
-In this section we show that (Harish-Chandra's) discrete series representations of the subgroup~$L$ generate a $G$-module of finite length, which is actually a direct sum of discrete series representations for $G/H$.
+In this chapter we show that (Harish-Chandra's) discrete series representations of the subgroup~$L$ generate a $G$-module of finite length, which is actually a direct sum of discrete series representations for $G/H$.

 We work again in the general setting~\ref{gen-setting}.
 Let $\tau\in\widehat{L_K}$.
 Since $L_K$ is compact, any irreducible unitary representation $\vartheta$ of~$L$ that occurs in the regular representation on $L^2(Y,\V_{\tau})$ is a Harish-Chandra discrete series representation.
 By Frobenius reciprocity, $[\vartheta|_{L_K}:\tau]\neq 0$, and there are at most finitely many discrete series representations $\vartheta$ of~$L$ with $[\vartheta|_{L_K}:\tau]\neq 0$ by the classification of Harish-Chandra's discrete series representations in terms of minimal $K$-type (the Blattner parameter).
 We denote by $L^2_d(Y,\V_{\tau})$ the sum of irreducible unitary representations of~$L$ occurring in $L^2(Y,\V_{\tau})$.
 Then we have a unitary isomorphism